tomwhite007/rename-angular-component/README.md

 - Rename the element, attribute or class selectors inside the class decorator metadata, and in all HTML templates in the repository (provided the selector follows the correct naming convention)
 - Fix all import paths and their class names
 - **Angular 20 compatibility**: Automatically handles the transition between old '.component' suffix and new no-suffix format, or vice versa
-- **Angular 20 compatibility - New Command**: "Rename all Angular suffixes to v20 styleguide" - a script to convert all legacy Angular files in your repo
+- **Pre-Angular 20 class name migration**: "Rename all Angular suffixes to v20 styleguide" - a script to convert all legacy Angular files in your repo

 _Example - Changes to Component file after rename:_